SiaFoundation/siad/doc/api/index.html.md

 returned.
 Currently we only support 'concat', which will return the concatenated data of all subfiles in that directory.

+**timeout** | int
+If 'timeout' is set, the download will fail if the Skyfile can not be retrieved before it expires.
+Note that this timeout does not cover the actual download time, but rather covers the TTFB.
+Timeout is specified in seconds, a timeout value of 0 will be ignored.

 ### Response Header

 **Skynet-File-Metadata** | SkyfileMetadata